 - What if my child wants to go back to his/her home school?

-It is desirable that a student who transfers pursuant to the Schools of Choice program remain at the selected school for that educational level (i.e., elementary, upper elementary, middle, or high).
-However, upon request, a Schools of Choice student will be allowed to return to their home school (at the beginning of the next school year).
-Once returned to their home school, a student is ineligible to apply for Schools of Choice at that level again.
+It is desirable that a student who transfers pursuant to the School of Choice program remain at the selected school for that educational level (i.e., elementary, middle, or high).
+However, upon request, a School of Choice student will be allowed to return to their home school (at the beginning of the next school year).
+Once returned to their home school, a student is ineligible to apply for School of Choice at that level again.

 Yes.
 Your child may remain enrolled through graduation from high school.

-- If I was a resident of the Farmington Public School District but I move out of the District, can I participate in Schools of Choice?
+- If I was a resident of the Farmington Public School District but I move out of the District, can I participate in School of Choice?

 If the following criteria are met, you may participate in Section 105 Schools of Choice during the two week application period.